KaanAlper/Youtube-Ui-Hider-userscript/README.md

 ## License

-This project is licensed under the **GNU General Public License v3.0 (GPL-3.0)**.
+This project is licensed under the Kaan Alper Karaaslan Personal & Academic Use License (v1.1).

+🔹 Summary of the License:
-You are free to use, modify, and distribute this script under the terms of the GPL-3.0 license.
+✅ You are free to use, modify, and distribute this software for personal and academic purposes.
-See the [LICENSE](https://www.gnu.org/licenses/gpl-3.0.en.html) file for more details.
+❌ Commercial use is strictly prohibited.
+You may not sell, license, or integrate this software into any commercial product or service.
+✅ If you modify and share this software, you must provide proper attribution and retain this license.
+📧 If you wish to use this software for commercial purposes, you must obtain explicit permission from the author by contacting: kaanalperkaraaslan@gmail.com.
+For full details, please refer to the complete license text included in this repository.